 Heidi Bourne will provide the orientation to the retreat and mindfulness aspect of the trip, including guidelines for living together for the duration of the trip.

 Each day of the trip will begin in peaceful silence with gentle movement and meditation before breakfast.
 After breakfast the silence will lift naturally, and we will begin our time on the water.
 Inflatable kayaks and stand up paddleboards may be available, and Heidi may provide instruction for mindfulness during their use.
 Some days will involve hiking, during which periods of silence and reflection may be encouraged.
 Delicious meals will be prepared by guides each evening in camp.
 In the evenings we’ll gather beside the river for a talk, meditation and stargazing before we settle into silence for the night.
 This silence will carry us through the morning.

 To support contemplative practice, this trip will be free from alcohol and drugs.

-We begin our trip with a scenic drive from Vernal to our put-in at the Gates of Lodore, where our boats and the rest of the OARS crew are waiting.
+We begin our trip with a scenic three hour drive from Vernal to our put-in at the Gates of Lodore, where our boats and the rest of the OARS crew are waiting.
 After a thorough safety talk, our journey begins, passing through the spectacular “Gates,” where the striking scenery of the Canyon of Lodore immediately fills us with peace and awe.